HugoCls/Android-CTFs-WriteUps/KGB Messenger/README.md

-# Android CTF - KGB Messenger.
+# Android CTF - KGB Messenger

 Welcome to the Android Capture The Flag (CTF) based on the KGB Messenger application!